arisGio/webpack/README.md

 --> whenever we have a plugin then we go under the module

 if we delete the dist folder & then npm run build again it will rebuild the dist folder

+## HTML Template

+--> if we type in some html and rebuild it will get rid of it

+after rebuild it updates the index.html with the code template.html has --> in dist folder index.html includes bundle.js & html of template.html